sketchplugins/plugin-directory/README.md

 - [Sketch-iOS-Bar-Color-Calculator](https://github.com/einancunlu/sketch-ios-bar-color-calculator), by Emin İnanç Ünlü: A Sketch plugin that calculates and applies the correct color for you to get actual design color after applying it to a translucent UIToolbar or UINavigationBar.
 - [Toggle Constrain Proportions](https://github.com/erikfontanel/sketch-toggle-constrain-proportions), by Erik Gelderblom: Toggles the contrain proportions setting with keyboard shortcut ⌘ + P. Sketch v39+ compatible.
 - [Cleanup Useless Groups](https://github.com/bomberstudios/cleanup-useless-groups), by Ale Muñoz: A Sketch plugin that cleans up your layer list by removing empty groups and flattening deeply nested groups.
-- [Stickers](https://github.com/romannurik/Sketch-Stickers), by Roman Nurik: A Sketch plugin that lets you browse and quickly drag+drop stickers (specially tagged layers) in your Sketch Libraries.
 - [Caravel](https://github.com/CaravelDesign/caravel.sketchplugin), by CaravelDesign: Export your artboards directly to Caravel projects.
 - [HandyMenu](https://github.com/sergeishere/handymenu-sketchplugin), by Sergey Dmitriev: Quick access to Sketch App plugins through contextual menu
 - [Handy Menu](https://github.com/sergeishere/HandyMenu-SketchPlugin), by Sergey Dmitriev: Gives quick access to your plugins through context menu